oracle-livelabs/oci/oci-landing-zones/workflow/workflow.md

 ## Task 3: Deployment

 * Before the Start of the Section .
-Please Gather the Application Compartment OCID and Network Compartment OCID from the Lab 2 Deployment Step 8.
+Please Gather the Application Compartment OCID and Network Compartment OCID from the Lab 2 Task 3 Step 7 (Note : Some Resources OCID will be used to configure the Lab3 Example Deployment).

    * Application Compartment OCID
    * Network Compartment OCID